kkapuria3/BestBuy-GPU-Bot/README.md

   	* Status Bar now shows more information
   	* Since BB asks for verifying account sometimes.
 Alert will help so that you dont miss checkout.
   	* MAX_RETRIES will be deprecated in future.
+* 3.1 Best Buy disabled 5800-5600x tests
+	* Best Buy has disabled 'Please Wait' testing for 5600-5800 , they also updated their button classes.
+	* I have Added extra layer of code which will handle for new button classes.
+	* `Please Wait` functionality should still work if layer we added is not activated.

 ## License